 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents given antianxiety drugs.
-Antianxiety drugs are prescribed to patients experiencing depression or anxiety.
+This is the percent of patients who were given antianxiety medications.
+Antianxiety drugs are administered to residents suffering from depression and anxiety.

 Managing Depression Among Residents

-This metric measures the percentage of long-term patients who are exhibiting depressive symptoms.
+This is the percentage of residents demonstrating depressive symptoms.

 Appropriate Vaccine Usage